 We are a congregation of many transplants from the Caribbean/West Indies and New York (and elsewhere) worshiping together in the Anglican/Episcopal tradition and seeking ways to reach out into the local community to spread the Good News and Love of Jesus Christ.
 Come join us!

-Through the work of the Episcopal Church of Our Savior in northeast Palm Bay and missioner Rev. Ron Manning, plans were begun in 2003 to plant an Episcopal church in the growing western part of Palm Bay.
+Through the work of the Episcopal Church of Our Savior in northeast Palm Bay and missioner Rev. Ron Manning, plans were begun in 2003 to plant an Episcopal church in the growing southern part of Palm Bay.
 The new congregation, Church of the Blessed Redeemer, began meeting in the cafeteria of Bayside High School on June 22, 2003, under the leadership of Rev. Manning as priest, with a property for the future church secured down the street on DeGroodt Road.

 In 2005, the congregation was received as an established Mission of the Diocese of Central Florida at the annual Diocesan Convention, with Rev. Manning as Vicar, and soon the Rev. Hazel Kundinger also came on board as Associate Priest.
 When Rev. Manning retired at the end of 2007, Pastor Hazel took over as Vicar.
 Construction for the new church at 1225 DeGroodt Road began in 2008.